Normalizing Asymptotic Differential Equations: Errata and Comments to [ADH]

 {\bf Appendix B:}

-\begin{enumerate} \item In the example after B.5.15, replace ``Then $V\setminus W$ is infinite \dots'' by ``If~${V\neq W}$, then $V\setminus W$ is infinite \dots'' \item In B.6.1(4) add the axiom $\forall x\forall y( x\leq y \vee y \leq x)$ to $\operatorname{Or}$. \item In the remark following the definition of ``proper filter on $\Lambda$'' in B.7 omit ``either''. \item In the displayed equivalences in the proof of B.7.7 replace $\mathcal F$ by $\mathcal U$. \item In B.10.4(ii) replace ``some $\kappa>|N|$'' by ``some infinite $\kappa>|N|$'', and in the proof of that corollary replace ``$|N|$-saturated'' by ``$\kappa$-saturated where~$\kappa>|N|$ is infinite''. \item In B.10.15 replace ``embeddings $f_i\colon A\to M_i$ ($i=1,2$) of abelian groups'' by ``embeddings $f_i\colon A\to M_i$ ($i=1,2$) of torsion-free abelian groups''. \item Replace the last sentence in the remark before B.12.14 by ``Then $\operatorname{RCF}'$ is model complete, but does not have~QE: $\{a\in \R:\ a\ge 0\}$ is neither finite nor cofinite and hence is not definable in the field~$\R$ by a quantifier-free $\mathcal{L}_{\operatorname{R}}$-formula.'' \item In B.12.15, replace ``singletons'' by ``singletons $\{a\}$ where $a\in K$''. \item Add to the ``Notes and comments'' of B.12 that B.12.9 and B.12.11, with different proofs, are from: \begin{quote} A. H. Lightstone, A. Robinson, {\it On the representation of Herbrand functions in algebraically closed fields,} J. Symb.
-Lo\-gic~{\bf 22} (1957), 187--204. \end{quote} \end{enumerate}
+\begin{enumerate} \item In the example following B.5.15, replace ``Then $V\setminus W$ is infinite \dots'' by ``If~${V\neq W}$, then $V\setminus W$ is infinite \dots'' \item In Example~B.6.1(4) add the axiom $\forall x\forall y( x\leq y \vee y \leq x)$ to $\operatorname{Or}$. \item In the remark following the definition of ``proper filter on $\Lambda$'' in B.7 omit ``either''. \item In the displayed equivalences in the proof of B.7.7 replace $\mathcal F$ by $\mathcal U$. \item In B.10.15 replace ``abelian groups'' by ``torsion-free abelian groups''. \item In B.11.11(ii) replace ``elementary extension $\mathbf M^*$ of $\mathbf M$'' by ``model~$\mathbf M^*$ of~$\Sigma$ extending $\mathbf M$'', and replace the label $\preceq$ in the accompanying figure by $\subseteq$.
+In B.11.12 replace ``elementary extension of $M$'' by ``model of $\Sigma$ extending $M$''.
+(Thanks to Cezar Port for noting this.) \item In B.12.15, replace ``singletons'' by ``singletons $\{a\}$ where $a\in K$''. \item Add to the ``Notes and comments'' of Section~B.12 that Corollaries~B.12.9 and B.12.11, with different proofs, are from: \begin{quote} A. H. Lightstone, A. Robinson, {\it On the representation of Herbrand functions in algebraically closed fields,} J. Symb.
+Lo\-gic~{\bf 22} (1957), 187--204. \end{quote} \end{enumerate}}

 \newlength\templinewidth \patchcmd{\thebibliography}{\list}{\printremarkbeforebib\list}{}{}

 \oldaddcontentsline [3]{\oldaddcontentsline{toc}{part}{References}}

 \printremarkbeforebib{ 1em The citation [ADH] refers to our book \\